hpi-schul-cloud/superhero-dashboard/README.md

-# SuperHero-Dashboard
+# superhero-dashboard

+The superhero-dashboard is the UI for instance-wide configuration in the [Schulcloud](https://github.com/hpi-schul-cloud) ecosystem.
+It is a client-server application based on [Handlebars](https://handlebarsjs.com/) and [Express.js](https://expressjs.com/en/).
+It communicates with the [schulcloud-server](https://github.com/hpi-schul-cloud/schulcloud-server) via HTTP.

 ## Requirements

-* Node.js must be installed in the version specified in package.json.
+* Node.js and npm must be installed in the versions specified in package.json.

-## Setup
+## Installation and start

-1. Clone the repository.
-2. Go into the cloned folder and run `npm install`.

-## Run
+1. Run `npm install`.
 1. Run `npm run build` to build static files.
-2. Run `npm run watch` (or another start script from package.json) to start the application.
+1. Run `npm run watch` (or another start script from package.json) to start the application.

+For a full walkthrough of the local development environment, see the [Getting Started guide](https://documentation.dbildungscloud.dev/docs/getting-started).